Lakera Guard Guardrails

 One of the major components of AI security is a real-time AI application firewall for any applications using LLMs.
 This solution integrates into the application and screens any user or reference contents passed into an LLM and the output response from the LLM.
 Any threats detected can then be handled in real-time, blocking attackers and preventing harm to end users, the application, and to the organization running the application.

-Each Lakera Guard defense consists of detectors that use a combination of machine learning models and rule-based filters to detect threats within the contents submitted to Lakera Guard for screening.
+Lakera managed guardrails use a combination of machine learning and language models models with rule-based filters to detect threats within the contents submitted to Lakera Guard for screening.

-Detectors are designed to tackle specific types of threats.
-Lakera Guard can be customized according to the threat profile of your application by setting the relevant detectors to use in screening in the Guard policy.
+Guardrails are designed to tackle specific types of threats.
+Lakera Guard can be customized according to the threat profile of your application by setting the relevant guardrails to use in screening in the Guard policy.

-For details on each of the detectors, please see the documentation linked above for each defense.
+For details on each of the guardrails, please see the documentation linked above for each defense.

 We are always actively improving our detectors and working to increase accuracy and reduce bias.
 We are also continuously improving our controls and interface to empower customers to effectively and easily secure their applications.
 If you experience any issues or would like to provide feedback, please reach out to support@lakera.ai.